bkor-git/AD-Project/Dataset/Simulation/README.md

 *	**PoissonArrival**: The code for controlling the arrival time of the agents in the scene.
 *	**Wander**: Script to control the green agents that are wandering around in the scene.

 >  **Disclaimer:** The author is not a professional Unity developer.
-This simulation is provided "as is" for academic and learning purposes.
+This simulation is provided "as is" for academic and learning purposes only.
+New build files with customized parameters—such as agent count or the timing of anomaly events—may be requested via email.

 ### references
 - [Writing XML log files in Unity](https://xeophin.net/en/blog/2010/05/12/writing-xml-log-files-unity-3d-using-c) – Tutorial on exporting files as XML.